 2. Purchase Clothes in Bulk

 The next step after gathering your capital is to go buy the clothes.
-If you are going into shirt business you buy your shirts and if you are going into jeans business you buy your jeans and if your clothing business involves all types of clothing you need capital to start.
+If you are going into a shirt business you buy your shirts and if you are going into a jeans business you buy your jeans and if your clothing business involves all types of clothing you need capital to start.
 As I said earlier, where you are (stay) in Nigeria determines where you will go buy.

 3. Add Price Tags to Clothes